TimePre: Bridging Accuracy, Efficiency, and Stability in Probabilistic Time-Series Forecasting: Approach

+This encoder is computationally efficient and preserves the channel-wise forecasting structure used in lightweight time-series models.

-\bfsection{Multi-Hypothesis Decoder} The decoder consists of $K$ parallel prediction heads.
-Each $k$-th head contains two components: \begin{enumerate} \item A trajectory head $f_\theta^{(k)}$ (e.g., a lightweight MLP) that generates a distinct trajectory hypothesis $\hat{\mathbf{Y}}^{(k)} \in \mathbb{R}^{H\times D}$ from the shared latent $\mathbf{Z}$. \item A confidence head $g_\theta^{(k)}$ (e.g., an MLP) that predicts the likelihood $\gamma^{(k)}$ of this hypothesis being the best one. \end{enumerate}
+\paragraph{Multi-hypothesis decoder.} The decoder contains $K$ parallel prediction heads.
+Each head consists of two components: \begin{enumerate}[leftmargin=*] \item a trajectory head $f_\theta^{(k)}$ that predicts a trajectory hypothesis $\widehat{\mathbf{Y}}^{(k)} \in \mathbb{R}^{H \times D}$ from the shared latent representation $\mathbf{Z}$; and \item a confidence head $g_\theta^{(k)}$ that estimates the confidence score $\gamma^{(k)}$ of the corresponding hypothesis. \end{enumerate} Formally,